-- 1. Obtain the following information: - Listings of the CNMSTYLE member for NetView installation (focal point and the distributed mainframe server). - From SYS1.LOGREC, data for the error in question - A memory dump of CSECT ISTMGC00 - A VTAM buffer trace of task DSICRTR, or user-defined APPLID - The network log and the NetView trace at the time of the failure

-2. Follow the instructions in Chapter 2, "Classifying problems" and Chapter 3, "Documenting and reporting problems" before contacting IBM Software Support.
+- 1. Obtain the following information: - Listings of the CNMSTYLE member for NetView installation (focal point and the distributed mainframe server). - From SYS1.LOGREC, data for the error in question - A memory dump of CSECT ISTMGC00 - A VTAM buffer trace of task DSICRTR, or user-defined APPLID - The network log and the NetView trace at the time of the failure - 2.
+Follow the instructions in Chapter 2, "Classifying problems," on page 13 and Chapter 3, "Documenting and reporting problems," on page 23 before contacting IBM Software Support.